-A lay theologian in the Roman Catholic Church who has contributed to projects sponsored by the Westar Institute, Dr. Bessler is a member of the American Academy of Religion and the Association of Disciples for Theological Discussion.
+Bessler has contributed to projects sponsored by the Westar Institute, was a participant in the Lexington Seminar Mentoring Project 2006-2008, a keynote presenter at the Common Dreams Conference in Sydney, Australia in 2009, keynote presenter at ATS Workshop for Mid-Career Faculty, 2009, 2011.
+Dr. Bessler is a member of the American Academy of Religion and the Association of Disciples for Theological Discussion.
 He joined the PTS faculty in 1992.